DoctorTone/DoctorTone/README.md

 - A clinical mental health trial with Nottinghamshire Healthcare Trust to aid people in coping with mental health issues.
 - A 3D project configurator for a marketing company to let customers configure what they want before buying it.
 - Car driving simulators in Unity.
-- Virtual environments, childrens games, AR apps...
+- Virtual environments, children's games, AR apps...

 I've been quite busy 😁!